nspcc-dev/neo-go/docs/neofs-blockstorage.md

 supported yet by this command.
 Please, add a comment to the [#3744](https://github.com/nspcc-dev/neo-go/issues/3744) issue if you need this functionality.

+### NeoFS StateFetcher

+NeoFS StateFetcher service enables state synchronization for non-archival nodes by fetching contract storage key-value pairs from a trusted NeoFS container.
+It serves as an alternative to P2P-based MPT node synchronization, integrating with the `statesync` module.
+If storage-based synchronization fails to complete (e.g., due to an incorrect state root or insufficient data), the `statesync` module falls back to requesting MPT nodes via P2P to ensure synchronization.

+#### Operation flow

+1. **State Object Search**:
+   Searches the NeoFS container for objects with the configured `StateAttribute` (e.g., `State`), filtering by block height aligned with `StateInterval` (e.g., heights 0, 40000, 80000).
+2. **Storage Data Fetching**:
+   Fetches contract storage key-value pairs from the identified state object.
+3. **State Synchronization**:
+   Passes key-value pairs to the `statesync` module, along with the synchronization height and expected state root.
+The `statesync` module builds a local MPT trie, flushing batches of up to 1000 pairs to storage.
+If the trie’s state root matches the expected root at height P, synchronization completes, and an atomic state jump occurs.
+If synchronization fails (e.g., wrong state root or incomplete data), `statesync` requests MPT nodes via P2P to complete the process.

+Once state object available in the NeoFS container are processed, the service shuts down automatically.

 ### NeoFS state uploading command
 The `util upload-state` command is used to start a node, traverse the MPT over the